Academic Profile : Faculty

 Controlled Keywords

-Mukhlis Abu Bakar is Head and Associate Professor at the Asian Languages & Cultures (ALC) Academic Group, National Institute of Education (NIE), Nanyang Technological University (NTU).
+Mukhlis Abu Bakar is Head and Associate Professor at the Asian Languages & Cultures (ALC) Department, National Institute of Education (NIE), Nanyang Technological University (NTU).

 Mukhlis has secured several research grants as Principal Investigator, Co-Principal Investigator and Collaborator for projects on literacy, bilingualism and socio-phonetics.
-Among his recent publications include a volume "The Bloomsbury Handbook of Culture and Identity from Early Childhood to Early Adulthood" (2021) with Wills, de Souza, Mata-McMahon, Mukhlis & Roux as co-editors, and a book by Routledge "Rethinking Madrasah Education in a Globalised World" (2018) with Mukhlis as sole editor.
+Among his recent publications include a volume by Bloomsbury "The Bloomsbury Handbook of Culture and Identity from Early Childhood to Early Adulthood" (2021) (co-editor with Wills, de Souza, Mata-McMahon & Roux), and a volume by Routledge "Rethinking Madrasah Education in a Globalised World" (2018) (sole editor).

 Mukhlis teaches in the areas of linguistics, critical discourse analysis, sociocultural approaches to literacy, and bilingualism and bilingual education, for which he has received several teaching awards.
 He also conducts workshops for teachers on Bilingual Teaching Methods.